- This event has passed.

 Group Pricing (for Covid safety)

 So to provide a safe and enjoyable experience aboard the horse-drawn sleigh, tickets for this event will primarily be sold as groups.
-Each train will carry four groups of up to 8-10 passengers (spread across two enclosed coaches.)
+Each train will carry two groups of up to 8-10 passengers (seated at each end of an enclosed coach.)
 These groups correspond to the maximum capacity of each of two sleighs.
 In this way your family (or small group of close-knit friends) maintain your own seating (and social distancing) during the entire experience.

-Groups of 10 will be seated in historic coach 3.
-Built in 1894 for the Wiscasset and Quebec Railroad, this car still has its padded walk-over seats and Victorian-era woodwork.
-This is the same coach that transported passengers up and down the Sheepscot valley until it was sold (circa 1910) to the Bridgeton and Saco River Railroad.
+Groups of up to 10 passengers will be seated in historic coach 2.
+Built in 1894 for the Franklin and Megantic Railroad, this car features padded walk-over seats and Victorian-era woodwork.
 Each group will be seated at opposite end of this amazing survivor from the age of steam.

 Book online now!